 Don't miss the important

 When talking to the employer, try to be as focused as possible, and do not miss a single detail.
 Introductory information about the company can come in handy when answering questions like "Why do you want to work for us?".
 Or often in the question itself, you can find the right answer or understand what the recruiter wants to hear.

 Do not be silent

 Silence in answer to questions is even worse than admitting your incompetence.
 If you have even a small idea of what your employer is asking you to do, start talking.
 During your answer, you can understand the recruiter's reaction and better articulate its completion.

 Of course, there are questions that in no way provide an answer: "I do not know."
 These include: "Why did you resign from your previous job?", "Who do you see yourself in 5 years?", "What interested you in our vacancy?", "What is important to you when choosing a job?", " Why should we hire you?” etc.

-However, in some cases it is better to admit that you lack knowledge in some aspects, but you know how to compensate.
+However, in some cases, it is better to admit that you lack knowledge in some aspects, but you know how to compensate.
 For example, in the absence of the necessary experience, it is better to answer: "No, I do not know.
-However, I learn quickly, know how to work in a team and pay attention to detail."
+However, I learn quickly, know how to work in a team, and pay attention to detail."

 As a result, if you are preparing for an interview, the chances that you will not know the answer to any of the questions at the interview are very low.
-So, do not neglect such an important stage in employment and get a job offer in the dream company.
+So, do not neglect such an important stage in employment and get a job offer from the dream company.